-However, neither the tax on stock exchange transactions nor the tax on repurchase transactions is payable by exempt persons acting for their own account including investors who are not Belgian residents provided they deliver an affidavit to the financial intermediary in Belgium confirming their non-resident status and certain Belgian institutional investors as defined in Article 126.1 2° of the Code of miscellaneous taxes and duties (Code des droits et taxes divers/Wetboek diverse rechten en taksen) for the tax on stock exchange transactions and Article 139, second paragraph, of the same code for the tax on repurchase transactions.
+However, the tax on stock exchange transactions is not payable by exempt persons acting for their own account including investors who are not Belgian residents provided they deliver an affidavit to the financial intermediary in Belgium confirming their non-resident status and certain Belgian institutional investors as defined in Article 126.1 2° of the Code of miscellaneous taxes and duties (Code des droits et taxes divers/Wetboek diverse rechten en taksen).

 As stated below, the European Commission has published a proposal for a Directive for a common financial transactions tax (FTT).
-The Draft Directive currently stipulates that once the FTT enters into force, the Participating Member States shall not maintain or introduce taxes on financial transactions other than the FTT (or VAT as provided in the Council Directive 2006/112/EC of November 28, 2006 on the common system of value added tax).
+The Draft Directive currently stipulates that once the FTT enters into force, the participating Member States shall not maintain or introduce taxes on financial transactions other than the FTT (or VAT as provided in the Council Directive 2006/112/EC of November 28, 2006 on the common system of value added tax).
 For Belgium, the tax on stock exchange transactions should thus be abolished if and once the FTT enters into force.
-The Draft Directive is still subject to negotiation between the Participating Member States and therefore may be changed at any time.
-The Draft Directive is further described below (see the section entitled "Financial Transaction Tax (FTT)").
+The Draft Directive is still subject to negotiation between the participating Member States and therefore may be changed at any time.
+The Draft Directive is further described below (see the section entitled "Financial Transaction Tax (FTT)" below).